B. The key benefits of PPC

 There are a number of reasons why PPC is so cost-effective – and these include:

-Perhaps the most common misconception about PPC, amongst specifiers, is that PPC is a ‘thing’ – like timber or steel or trees [or whatever…]
+Perhaps the most common misconception about PPC, amongst specifiers, is that PPC is a fixed ‘thing’ – with a set of common properties.

 In fact, ‘PPC’ is merely a generic description of a paint application process, which has a great many variables, which need to be defined in a precise specification – such as: